Prevent Illegal Dumping in Your Dumpster

-If you expect illegal dumping, consider surveillance to catch the culprits.
+If you suspect illegal dumping, consider surveillance to catch possible culprits.

-6 Steps to Protect Your Roll Off Container
+6 Tips to Protect Your Roll Off Dumpster

 1. Light it Up

-Place your dumpster in a well-lit area, either near existing streetlamps or with temporary lighting.
+Place your dumpster in a well-lit area, either near streetlamps or with temporary lighting.

 2. Cover the Bin